Larger than life, Aaron Judge officially arrives as an October hero

 NEW YORK -- Now we know where our grandfathers were coming from when they told their stories about Babe Ruth, and how he could fill a ballpark with his overpowering presence at the plate.
 Aaron Judge is his generation's Bambino, plus 67 pounds of muscle and five inches of height.
 We are all lucky to be in his time.

-He hit a majestic home run over the center field wall in the seventh inning of Game 4 of the American League Championship Series, and its flight awakened the sleeping beast that was the Yankee Stadium crowd.
+He hit a majestic home run over the center-field wall in the seventh inning of Game 4 of the American League Championship Series on Tuesday night, and its flight awakened the sleeping beast that was the Yankee Stadium crowd.
 The fans were thinking this was a lost New York cause, and for good reason: The Houston Astros still held a 4-1 lead, and still had Dallas Keuchel waiting in Game 5.
 The same Dallas Keuchel who has built a cottage industry out of destroying any and all pinstriped dreams.

 But there was Judge again with one out and a man on third in the eighth, the deficit suddenly whittled to 4-3 and the crowd as alive as it ever was in the old place across the street.
 "I just feel like the fans are back," Judge's manager, Joe Girardi, would say later.
 Back to where it was during the dynasty years of Jeter and Rivera and Torre.

 Those Yankees won four championships in five years for Joe Torre, and then a fifth in 2009 for Torre's successor, Girardi.
 As great as those teams were, they never suited up an athlete quite like Aaron Judge.
-No big-league team has ever suited up an athlete quite like Aaron Judge.
+No big league team has ever suited up an athlete quite like Aaron Judge.

 At 6-foot-7, 282 pounds, Judge was a towering figure in the box when he confronted Ken Giles in the eighth, taking the kind of cuts a lumberjack takes with an ax.
 "He missed a slider up in the zone," Girardi said.
 "He missed a fastball up in the zone."

-The foul balls only multiplied the sense of anticipation by ten.
-Finally, Giles threw Judge a 2-2 slider that wasn't up in the zone, and the Yankee in jersey No. 99 dropped down and got it with a one-arm follow-through, sending the ball toward the left field wall while the Stadium fell on its ear around him.
+The foul balls only multiplied the sense of anticipation by 10.
+Finally, Giles threw Judge a 2-2 slider that wasn't up in the zone, and the Yankee in jersey No. 99 dropped down and got it with a one-arm follow-through, sending the ball toward the left-field wall while the stadium fell on its ear around him.

 How do you know when a slugger is special?
 When you're positively shocked in the middle of October -- with the entire season resting on the man's shoulders -- that he fails to drive a ball into the outfield seats.